icon Recharge Now for ₹1000 & Get ₹1600* In Your Wallet. Use Code: FLAT600 | Limited Period Offer On First Recharge

 Definition Of Delivered Duty Paid (DDP)

-DDP is the part of international commercial terms which is developed by the International Chamber of Commerce (ICC).
+DDP is part of international commercial terms which is developed by the International Chamber of Commerce (ICC).
 Deliveries Duty Paid (DDP) standardizes international shipping transactions whereby the seller has to bear the full responsibility of export and import duties, insurance costs, taxes, and other expenses of shipping products until the buyer receives or transfers them at the destination port.
 Basically, DDP means that the seller has to bear all requisite import fees before the parcel crosses borders.

 Definition Of Delivered Duty Unpaid (DDU)

-Delivery Duty Unpaid or DAP (Duties At Place) is a shipping term in which means the seller is only responsible for ensuring the cargo arrives at the drop-off location.
+Delivery Duty Unpaid or DAP (Delivered At Place) is a shipping term which means the seller is only responsible for ensuring the cargo arrives at the drop-off location.
 The buyer then transferred the financial responsibility for any customs charges, taxes, or transportation costs to arrange for the goods to arrive at their location.

 DDP vs. DDU Shipments